The fragile nature of road transportation networks: Introduction

-For the network level, a widely applied traffic model is the Macroscopic Fundamental Diagram (MFD), with an example shown in Fig. \ref{fig: demand}.
-With the assumption of a homogeneous region, an MFD demonstrates the mathematical relationship between the most essential traffic variables at an aggregated level, i.e., flow, density, and speed.
+For studying the fragility at the network level, a widely leveraged traffic model is the Macroscopic Fundamental Diagram (MFD), with an illustration in Fig. \ref{fig: demand}.
+With the assumption of a homogeneous region, an MFD demonstrates the mathematical relationship between the most essential aggregated traffic variables, i.e., flow, density, and speed.
 Widely applied functional forms of MFDs include polynomials and multi-regime linear functions.
-Polynomials MFDs are typically fit from field measurements numerically and are commonly seen in research works on traffic control, as in \cite{haddad_robust_2014, sirmatel_economic_2018}.
-On the other hand, based on the variation theory \citep{daganzo_variational_2005} and the assumption to simply a homogenous network into an abstract corridor, \cite{daganzo_analytical_2008} is the first study to generate a multi-regime linear function MFD analytically, which is often referred to as the Method of Cuts (MoC).
-MoC can be applied to derive an MFD directly from traffic-related variables with physical meanings, such as free flow speed, traffic signal cycle, lane length, etc., avoiding the complication of installing detectors and massive data gathering. \cite{leclercq_estimating_2013} further improved the original MoC to accommodate topology and signal timing heterogeneity within the network. \cite{ambuhl_approximative_2019} and \cite{saedi_estimating_2020} also introduced algorithms to partition an entire heterogeneous network into multiple more homogeneous regions.
-The most recent advance in the study of MFD built on MoC in \cite{tilg_corridor_2023} relaxes the assumption of demand homogeneity and an abstracted corridor by creating a hypernetwork from a set of corridors and incorporating turn ratios at intersections.
-Some other analytical methods have also been proposed to produce an MFD, such as through stochastic approximation \citep{laval_stochastic_2015}, however, \cite{tilg_evaluation_2020} has demonstrated that MoC yields a more accurate upper bound for the MFD.
+Polynomials MFDs are typically fit from field measurements numerically and are commonly seen in research works on traffic control, such as in \cite{kouvelas_enhancing_2017, sirmatel_economic_2018, saeedmanesh_extended_2021, hamedmoghadam_percolation-based_2022}.
+Alternatively, based on the variation theory \citep{daganzo_variational_2005} and the assumption to simplify a homogenous network into an abstract corridor, \cite{daganzo_analytical_2008} is the first study to generate a multi-regime linear function MFD through an analytical method, which is often referred to as the Method of Cuts (MoC).
+MoC derives MFDs directly from traffic-related variables with physical meanings, such as free flow speed, backward wave speed, traffic signalization, lane length, average trip length, etc., and thus avoids the complication of installing detectors and massive data gathering. \cite{leclercq_estimating_2013} further improved the original MoC to accommodate topology and signal timing heterogeneity within the network. \cite{saeedmanesh_clustering_2016, ambuhl_approximative_2019, saedi_estimating_2020} also introduced algorithms to partition an entire heterogeneous network into multiple more homogeneous regions.
+Recent advances on MoC in \cite{tilg_corridor_2023} relax the assumption of demand homogeneity and an abstracted corridor by creating a hypernetwork from a set of corridors and incorporating turn ratios at intersections.
+Some other analytical methods have also been proposed to produce an MFD, such as through stochastic approximation \citep{laval_stochastic_2015}.
+However, \cite{tilg_evaluation_2020} has demonstrated that MoC yields a more accurate upper bound for the MFD.